Deekshithlabba/Bajaj-Hackrx/RENDER_DEPLOYMENT_TROUBLESHOOTING.md

 If deployment fails:
 1. Revert to previous working commit
 2. Use previous working requirements file
 3. Consider using a different Python runtime version
+4. Try the minimal requirements approach